WHAT WE DO

 What are neurodevelopmental disorders?

-Neurodevelopmental disorders (NDDs) are conditions including intellectual disability, autism, and ADHD that begin in early childhood and that affect a person’s developing brain.
+Neurodevelopmental disorders (NDDs) are conditions including intellectual disability, autism, and ADHD that begin in early childhood and that impact a person’s developing brain.
 The range of strengths and challenges that individuals with NDDs have vary widely.

 What are behaviours of concern?